God is awesome! We live on a blue planet that revolves around a ball of fire next to a moon that moves the sea.

 The First Three Words of Genesis

-In the original Hebrew the first three words are bereshit bara Elohim.
+In the original Hebrew the first three words of Genesis are bereshit bara Elohim.
 Bara, created, is singular, but Elohim, God, is plural.
-In the first three words of God’s revelation to man, Second Exodus believes that God declared in a hidden way what he would later reveal as the Holy Trinity, one family of three divine persons.
+In the first three words of God‘s revelation to man, God declared in a hidden way what he would later reveal as the Holy Trinity, one family of three divine persons.
 Moreover, in its fundamental structure, the Hebrew language points to the Holy Trinity whose signature is on all that is made.
 Most Hebrew words derive from a root form that consists of three consonants, a constant reminder of God who is a Holy Trinity.

 “In the beginning God created the heavens and the earth” Gen 1:1.
 In the very first word, bereshit, a message is hidden.
 The first part of the first word can be read as bera, son.
 The last letter of bereshit is a tav, which in early Hebrew was written as a + cross.
 In retrospect we can see it as, “The Son of God will end on a Cross.”